Microbiology 020 - General Microbiology » Winter 2022 » Lecture Exam 1 _Ch 1, 2, 3, 4

 Which statement correctly compares the sizes of different microorganisms?

-A. Archaea are larger than eukaryotic microorganisms but smaller than bacteria
+B. Archaea are larger than eukaryotic microorganisms but smaller than bacteria

 C. Bacteria are larger than eukaryotic microorganisms

-D. Eukaryotic microorganisms are smaller than viruses
+D. Bacteria are larger than viruses

 Question #14